9a24f0/9a24f0.github.io/_posts/2021-05-26-deployment-hell.md

   - tech
 ---

-# Deployment hell, with proprietary software
----

-*May 26, 2021*

 ### Deploying on Heroku is such an easy task with tutorials are you joking?

 Well, technically yes, but that's the case when you are using a non-proprietary database.